 Teaching

 My teaching interests broadly include American politics and political institutions, American Political Development, American Political Thought, and Archival Methods.
-Below, I provide my teaching experience and syllabi from courses I have taught as instructor of record.
+Below, I provide my teaching experience and example syllabi from courses I have taught as instructor of record.

 Instructor of Record